freeflyer-team/WebGPUReconstruct/docs/BUILDING.md

 - Download and install the wgpu-native prerequisites described in the [docs](https://github.com/gfx-rs/wgpu-native/wiki/Getting-Started#prerequisites).
 You don't need the dependencies for the native examples.

 ### Android
-Install [Android Studio](https://developer.android.com/studio) and use it to download Android SDK and NDK.
+Install [Android Studio](https://developer.android.com/studio) and use it to download Android SDK and NDK 26.3.11579264.

 Enable Android builds and set the NDK path when configuring the build.
 ```